mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/add-dependencies/java.md

 }
 ```

-In the same file, add a navigation component dependencies:
+In the same file, add navigation component dependencies:

 ```groovy
 dependencies {